JoeHO888/JoeHo888.github.io/src/markdown/blog-posts/configure-openldap-login-for-centos7.md

 description: "Configure a CentOS 7 host to enable user authentication to OpenLDAP directory and allow LDAP identity to login"
 featuredImage: configure-openldap-login-for-centos7.png
 ---
-It is easy to create local accounts for a linux machine, but it's a disaster for you to create and manage numerous accounts for thousands of machines.
-With OpenLDAP, you can store accounts in OpenLDAP server, and you can use these accounts to login to all of your machines.
-Such centralization helps you manage accounts easily & reuse created accounts to login new accounts.
+Creating local accounts for a Linux machine is easy, but managing numerous accounts for thousands of machines can be a disaster.
+With OpenLDAP, you can store accounts in the server and use them to log in to all of your machines.
+This centralization makes account management easy and allows you to reuse created accounts to log in to new machines.

-In this guide, I will share how to configure the host to use OpenLDAP to do the authentication.
+In this guide, I will explain how to configure the host to use OpenLDAP for authentication.

 ## Prerequisites
 You need to have a OpenLDAP server and an account which belongs to **posixAccount** and **shadowAccount**.
 This [guide](/blog-posts/install-and-configure-openldap-server-in-centos7/) will help you meet the prerequisites.